Introduction

 Adjunct Members

 Vaishnav Vaidheeswaran is a Master's student in Computer Science at Dalhousie University.
 He holds a B.Tech in Computer Science and Engineering and has three years of experience as a software engineer in India, working at cutting-edge startups.
-His ongoing work addresses ways to handle the curse of dimensionality in machine learning models, using vessel tracking and multi-source high-dimensional datasets.
+His ongoing work addresses incorporating spatial knowledge into trajectory forecasting models to reduce aleatoric uncertainty coming from stochastic interactions of the vessel with the environment.
 His research interests include large language models, graph neural networks, and reinforcement learning.

 Contact: vaishnav@dal.ca